Scholarships

 From the list below, please select the appropriate academic year for scholarship opportunities.

-The Hartt School and the Hartford Art School award talent scholarships that are based on artistic achievement, not on academic qualifications.
+The Hartt School and the Hartford Art School award talent scholarships based on artistic achievement rather than academic qualifications.

 The Herbert P. Schoen Endowed Scholarship Fund